dimpy-chhabra/Capo_CarPoolingApp/README.md

   2. Be able to track user's locations and present them on the map dynamically!
   3. Also, send the riders and driver emails/sms for confirmations of their bookings!
   4. Only when the driver approves of passenger can the fellow rider ride with them

+The final project can be found at github.com/dimpy-chhabra/Capo